ytatus94/Real_Lepton_Efficiency/README.md

 # Real_Lepton_Efficiency
 This is the new real lepton efficiency framework.

+v05.
+Add retrieve.py
+1. Add retrieve.py to retrieve files from condor or grid.

 v04.
 Add Condor, PROOF driver
 1. Add EventLoopGrid package in Makefile.RootCore.
 2. Change to rcSetup Base, 2.4.19 and add python path in setupRealEfficiency.sh.